MoDMeR/Role-assignment-bot/README.md

 | `!verify <ign>`           | Verify a high elo account (diamond or higher)     |

 ### License
 The MIT License, check the `LICENSE` file.
+&nbsp;
+[Role assignment bot](https://github.com/dn0z/Role-assignment-bot) isn't endorsed by Riot Games and doesn't reflect the views or opinions of Riot Games or anyone officially involved in producing or managing League of Legends.
+League of Legends and Riot Games are trademarks or registered trademarks of Riot Games, Inc.
+League of Legends © Riot Games, Inc.